LukeG1/Investment-Simulator/README.md

 - [ ] write a function to export SimulationResults as csv
 - [ ] Figure out what a "strategy" looks like
 - [ ] Implement a simulation on a strategy
+- [ ] Optimize a strategy based on fixed inputs
 - [ ] ???